JaspersStijn/PIP_examples/README.md

 This repository contains R code related to the probability of improved prediction (PIP), which is a newly introduced statistical concept for model comparison.
 In general, the PIP is a probabilistic measure for directly comparing two competing models.
 Based on a user-defined loss function, this is achieved by quantifying the frequency of instances that one model gives better predictions than the other model.

 Two papers were prepared, for which this repository contains the R code related to their respective data examples.

-# Paper 1: 'The Probability of Improved Prediction: a new concept in statistical inference'
+# Paper 1: The Probability of Improved Prediction: a new concept in statistical inference

 Paper is available on arXiv: https://arxiv.org/abs/2405.17064